ntop/ntopng/doc/developers/README.alerts.md

 ## Queue messages format

 JSON messages are queued/dequeued.
 The format of the JSON is contains variable fields which depends on the alert type.
 However, a minimum set of fields is constant and include alert type, entity and severity.

+## Notifications
+Alerts can be sent to external receivers via notifications (Alerts -> Notifications menu).

+To check duplicate alerts you can see: `function alert_utils.check_alert_policy` in `scripts/lua/modules/alert_utils.lua`.
+A new redis key is added for each alert where the key is: `ntopng.cache.alert.retention.{RECIPIENT_ID}.{ENTITY_ID}.{ALERT_ID}{ALERT_KEY}`.
+ALERT_KEY is built by concatenating srcIP dstIP srcPort dstPort.
+If the key is set in redis, the alert is not sent for an hour (3600 seconds as defined by the constant at line 929)